Editorial Standards

 E‑filing, attachments, and clean records

-Most exempt filers must e‑file Form 990‑T. That means every Schedule A, every depreciation schedule, each credit form, and your supplemental statements go in the electronic package.
+Most exempt filers must e‑file Form 990‑T (paper filing is no longer accepted for any 2020 or later return with a due date on or after April 15, 2021).
+That means every Schedule A, every depreciation schedule, each credit form, and your supplemental statements go in the electronic package.
 Match the count of Schedules A to the checklist on the face of the 990‑T. Save the e‑file acknowledgment and keep it with your final workpapers.

 A short checklist you can reuse: